Konica Minolta Reinvents Office Print Technology with New IoT-Enabled bizhub® i-Series

 The new i-Series models are the bizhub C360i/C300i/C250i (A3 Color MFPs), the bizhub C4050i/C3350i, C3320i, C4000i/C3300i (A4 Color MFPs/AIO/SFPs).

 Additional models and features will be released in the upcoming months.
-Experience and discover more about the new bizhub i-Series.
+Experience and discover more about the new bizhub i-Series at konicaminolta.ca.

 *BitDefender will not be available at time of launch.